soi013/FileRenamerDiff/src/FileRenamerDiff/HowToUse/how_to_use.md

 ### Regular Expression

-The regular expression (Regex) used in this software are those of Microsoft .
-The typical ones are listed below.
-For more detailed explanation, please refer to the following links.
+The regular expressions(Regex) in this software use "Microsoft .NET" regular expressions.
+The following is a list of typical ones.
+For a more detailed explanation, please refer to the following links.

 [Regex Quick Reference - Microsoft Docs ](https://docs.microsoft.com/dotnet/standard/base-types/regular-expression-language-quick-reference#character-escapes)